 Usage notes

-The commands in this topic are intended for execution in SQL Server Management Studio (SSMS).
-These commands include GO as a batch separator.
-If you plan to run stored procedure commands in Data Management Service (DMS), do not include the GO keyword.
-Otherwise, an error occurs.
+The examples in this topic are written for SQL Server Management Studio (SSMS), which uses GO as a batch separator.
+If you run stored procedure commands in Data Management Service (DMS), remove the GO keyword — otherwise an error occurs.

 Update database statistics